-You know, and it was tricky because, you know, these rules have to be contextualized in the settings in which they live and hospital social work is, you know, in and of itself, something that's gone through lots of evolution. know, many institutions very much thought of social workers as owning the discharge planning function and not necessarily ⁓ providing counseling or other kinds of services that many of us feel like it was our reason for pursuing graduate level training. ⁓ And so you raise an important point and I don't know that it's necessarily always clear even today, despite the fact that I think there's much more specificity now in terms of role descriptions and trying to talk about care transitions and thinking much more about the skills that Those who are working with individuals with serious life-limiting illness need to have much earlier in the continuum so that they are providing the palliative approach to care and how we think about palliative care, differently in 2025 than we did back in the late 1990s, early 2000s.
+You know, and it was tricky because, these rules have to be contextualized in the settings in which they live and hospital social work is, you know, in and of itself, something that's gone through lots of evolution. know, many institutions very much thought of social workers as owning the discharge planning function and not necessarily ⁓ providing counseling or other kinds of services that many of us feel like it was our reason for pursuing graduate level training. ⁓ And so you raise an important point and I don't know that it's necessarily always clear even today, despite the fact that I think there's much more specificity now in terms of role descriptions and trying to talk about care transitions and thinking much more about the skills that those who are working with individuals with serious life-limiting illness need to have much earlier in the continuum so that they are providing the palliative approach to care and how we think about palliative care, differently in 2025 than we did back in the late 1990s, early 2000s.

 Gary Stein (23:39)